Sindarin Translator

 What Is Sindarin?

-How to Use This Sindarin Translator
+How to Use the Sindarin Translator

 1. Type or paste English text into the left box